rcghpge/version-cv/README.md

   - Symbol label imbalance and binary class noise
   - Feature drift during Word2Vec–XGBoost transfer
   - Scoping the work only to what is understood as data science today
+  - Time constraints and restrictions on what to build and how to build
+  - Complete Python built models not developed due to time constraints

 ### Performance Comparison